Model Diffusion for Certifiable Few-shot Transfer Learning: Proposed Approach

 \subsection{Problem Setup and Notation}

 We describe the {\em low-shot cross-task transfer learning} problem that we aim to solve in the paper.
 Consider that we have a training pool of {\em related} tasks $T_1,\dots,T_N$, i.i.d.~sampled from some unknown but true task distribution $p_{true}(T)$.
 At test time, we are given a new test task $T^*$ sampled from the same $p_{true}(T)$, but only in the form of low-shot data samples $S^*=\{(x_i,x_y)\}_{i=1}^n$ (aka support data) from $T^*$.
 By low shot, we mean the number of support samples $n$ is small.
+We remark that in terms of problem specification and assumptions, this is almost exactly the same as assumed by both the meta-learning \citep{hospedales20201metaSurveyPAMI} and model-zoo \citep{huang2024lorahub} literature.

-Our goal is to find a way to ensure tight generalization bounds for the underlying deep models.
+Our goal is to find a way to ensure tight generalization bounds for the underlying deep models at test time.
 As discussed in Sec.~\ref{sec:background}, a main challenge here is that we have low-shot data $S^*$ and a large number of model parameters, where the latter immediately translates into high hypothesis space complexity.
 Hence, applying the traditional learning theories directly to this problem leads to vacuous error bounds.
 We come up with a new method that exploits the training tasks to transfer the knowledge to unseen tasks so that it can offer tight non-vacuous risk certificates.